Words of estimative probability: Quantification of source reliability and analytic confidence

 Michael Schrage, an advisor to the Massachusetts Institute of Technology's (MIT) Security Studies Program, wrote in a Washington Post editorial that requiring analysts to produce and include quantitative measures of source reliability and confidence along with their findings would reduce ambiguity.
-Yet Schrage also reported that former interim Director of Central Intelligence John E. McLaughlin's attempted to enact this at the CIA, but, like Kent's initiative, it was not adopted.
+Yet Schrage also reported that former interim Director of Central Intelligence John E. McLaughlin's attempted to enact this at the CIA, but, like Kent's initiative, it was not adopted:

 Former acting CIA director and longtime analyst John McLaughlin tried to promote greater internal efforts at assigning probabilities to intelligence assessments during the 1990s, but they never took.
-Intelligence analysts "would rather use words than numbers to describe how confident we are in our analysis," a senior CIA officer who's served for more than 20 years told me.
+Intelligence analysts "would rather use words than numbers to describe how confident we are in our analysis", a senior CIA officer who's served for more than 20 years told me.
 Moreover, "most consumers of intelligence aren't particularly sophisticated when it comes to probabilistic analysis.
 They like words and pictures, too.
 My experience is that [they] prefer briefings that don't center on numerical calculation.
 That's not to say we can't do it, but there's not that much demand for it."

 Stochastic analysis

 Since combining quantitative, probabilistic information with estimates is successful in business forecasting, marketing, medicine, and epidemiology it should be implemented by the intelligence community as well.
 These fields have used probability theory and Bayesian analysis as forecasting tools.
 Using probability theory and other stochastic methods are appealing because they rely on rationality and mathematical rigor, are less subject to analytical bias, and such findings appear to be unambiguous.
 As an opposing argument, it is indisputable that few analysts or intelligence consumers have the stomach for numerical calculation.
 Additionally, Bruce Blair, Director of the Center for Defense Information, a proponent of quantitative methods for the IC, points out; intelligence information from secret sources is often murky, and the application of advanced math is not sufficient to make it more reliable.
-However, he sees a place for stochastic analyses over a very long period, it "points to a fairly slow learning curve that also challenges the wisdom of making preemption a cornerstone of U.S. security strategy."
+However, he sees a place for stochastic analyses over a very long period, it "points to a fairly slow learning curve that also challenges the wisdom of making preemption a cornerstone of U.S. security strategy".

 The reservations stated are significant: Mathematical and statistical analyses require a lot of work without rapid and necessarily commensurate gains in accuracy, speed or comprehension.

 Standardization

 UK intelligence assessments use the PHIA "probability yardstick" for communicating probability:

-The National Intelligence Council's recommendations described the use of a WEP paradigm (table 2) in combination with an assessment of confidence levels ("high, moderate, low") based on the scope and quality supporting information:
+The National Intelligence Council's recommendations described the use of a WEP paradigm in combination with an assessment of confidence levels ("high, moderate, low") based on the scope and quality supporting information: